aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-03-07-data-redis-part-3.md

 Now, as soon as a new person is set into Redis, the function will be executed, and the results can be obtained when the execution status shows done.

-{% highlight shell linenos %}
+{% highlight console linenos %}
-redis-cli -h redis-12000.cluster.redis-process.demo.redislabs.com -p 12000 -c RG.DUMPEXECUTIONS
+$ redis-cli -h redis-12000.cluster.redis-process.demo.redislabs.com -p 12000 -c RG.DUMPEXECUTIONS

 1) 1) "executionId"
    2) "0000000000000000000000000000000000000000-119"